-Any person desiring to intervene or to protest in any of the above proceedings must file in accordance with Rules 211 and 214 of the Commission's Rules of Practice and Procedure (18 CFR 385.211 and 385.214) on or before 5 p.m.
-Eastern time on the specified comment date.
-It is not necessary to separately intervene again in a subdocket related to a compliance filing if you have previously intervened in the same docket.
+Any person desiring to intervene or to protest this filing must file in accordance with Rules 211 and 214 of the Commission's Rules of Practice and Procedure (18 CFR 385.211, 385.214).
 Protests will be considered by the Commission in determining the appropriate action to be taken, but will not serve to make protestants parties to the proceeding.
-Anyone filing a motion to intervene or protest must serve a copy of that document on the Applicant.
-In reference to filings initiating a new proceeding, interventions or protests submitted on or before the comment deadline need not be served on persons other than the applicant.
+Any person wishing to become a party must file a notice of intervention or motion to intervene, as appropriate.
+Such notices, motions, or protests must be filed on or before the comment date.
+On or before the comment date, it is not necessary to serve motions to intervene or protests on persons other than the Applicant.

-The filing in the above proceeding is accessible in the Commission's eLibrary system.
-It is also available for review in the Commission's Public Reference Room in Washington, DC.
-There is an eSubscription link on the Web site that enables subscribers to receive e-mail notification when a document is added to a subscribed docket(s).
-For assistance with any FERC Online service, please e-mail FERCOnlineSupport@ferc.gov or call (866) 208-3676 (toll free).
+This filing is accessible on-line at http://www.ferc.gov, using the “eLibrary” link and is available for electronic review in the Commission's Public Reference Room in Washington, DC.
+There is an “eSubscription” link on the Web site that enables subscribers to receive email notification when a document is added to a subscribed docket(s).
+For assistance with any FERC Online service, please email FERCOnlineSupport@ferc.gov, or call (866) 208-3676 (toll free).
 For TTY, call (202) 502-8659.

 BILLING CODE 6717-01-P